IncDocAdmin/docs/docs/eva/custom-agents/alert-task.md

 ## Overview

-The Bot Agents module of the AI for Work app allows developers to integrate conversation hold and resume functionality within XO Bots.
+The Bot Agents module of the (In) Business Productivity app allows developers to integrate conversation hold and resume functionality within XO Bots.
 This document provides a procedural overview of how Dialogflow handles brief pauses (holds) and subsequent resumption.

 ## Core Concepts